Maaz77/Career_notes/Human Face:Head_Monitoring/Solutions.md

 - This model outputs three numbers that I think are related to three angles of a head.
 - I should be coupled with a face detector for real applications.
 I did not run the models.
+- [official repo for adas head pose estimation](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/intel/head-pose-estimation-adas-0001) -> some refrences for gaze estimations as well are available
+- I think the demo code used in the PINTO model zoo or the official repo are working with openvino models.
+- The three version of the models (onnx, openvion, tflite) are evaluated on BIWI test set.

 ## YuNet